LiaScript/docs/README.md

 Last but not least _bar-charts_.
 If the first column contains at least one cell, that cannot be parsed as a number while the others do have, then this table gets interpreted as a bar-chart.
 The first column thus defines your set of groups.
-It is now also possible to sort your table according to different columns and see this ordering also within the bar-chart representation.
+It is now also possible to sort your table according to different columns, and to see this ordering also within the bar-chart representation.

                                {{4}}